kyma-project/community/sig-and-wg/sig-core/proposals/common-validator.md

 ### Support for multiple artifacts from one component

-Some components like `event-bus` generates multiple artifacts during build.
-Handling such situation is also possible, but it will requires unification of components structure.
-All `main.go` files will need to be located in `cmd/{name}/main.go` and names of `Dockerfiles` will need to be changed to `{name}.Dockerfile` or be in separated directories.
+Some components, like `event-bus`, generate multiple artifacts during the build.
+Handling such a situation is also possible, but it will require unification of the component structure.
+All `main.go` files will need to be located in `cmd/{name}/main.go` and names of Dockerfiles will need to be changed to `{name}.Dockerfile`, or be located in separated directories.

-We should investigate what will be easier to achieve - one artifact per component or unification structure of components.
+We should investigate if it is easier to introduce one artifact per component or a unified structure of components.

-`template.go.mk` that supports multiple artifacts:
+See `template.go.mk` that supports multiple artifacts:

 ```makefile
 DOCKER_REPOSITORY = $(DOCKER_PUSH_REPOSITORY)$(DOCKER_PUSH_DIRECTORY) # provided by CI system
 COMPONENT_REL_PATH=$(shell echo $(shell pwd) | sed 's,$(REPOSITORY_PATH)/,,g')